 It is therefore a pluralistic and free conversation.
 But it is not a random conversation where anything goes.
-It is a pluralistic conversation with a common goal: the pursuit of the True, the Good and the Beautiful.
-A conversation between different views and a conversation between Faith and Reason - in the common pursuit of Truth, Goodness, and Beauty.
+It is a pluralistic conversation with a common goal: the pursuit of Truth, Beauty and Goodness.
+A conversation between different views and a conversation between Faith and Reason - in the common pursuit of Truth, Beauty and Goodness, in the common pursuit of excellence.

-A conversation therefore implies the free and gentlemanly interplay of different, sometimes rival views, and different, sometimes rival, arguments.
+A conversation therefore implies the free and gentlemanly interplay of different, sometimes rival, views, and different, sometimes rival, arguments.

-Speaking of free and gentlemanly conversation, it is perhaps appropriate that I add a few words about this precise room where we are gathering together now.
+Speaking of free and gentlemanly conversation, it is at this point that I usually refer to the Room where our Opening Receptions traditionally have taken place - the "Prince Henry the Navigator Common Room".
+Unfortunately we cannot have our Reception at Prince Henry's room this year, because of the rules of social distancing.
+But I still would like to add a few words about the Prince Henry Room.
 This is our Institute's Common Room - senior and junior Common Room, that is, a room that is common both to professors and students.